mechmotum/mechmotum.github.io/README.rst

 =============

 - The website is built using Pelican.
-Review the `Pelican documentation`_ to get familar with how to create pages and articles.
+Review the `Pelican documentation`_ to get familiar with how to create pages and articles.
 - The source files are in the git branch called ``source``.
 This is the default branch of the repository.
-The HTML files are generated via doctr and pushed to the ``master`` branch, which is automatically seved to http://mechmotum.github.io.
+The HTML files are generated via doctr and pushed to the ``master`` branch, which is automatically served to http://mechmotum.github.io.
 Don't manually edit files in the ``master`` branch.
 - All articles, pages, and similar content should be written in